-There will be in-Class assignments and fur written assignments during the semester.
-The assignments will give you a more in-depth understanding of important Concepts while helping you to develop your written Communication skills, and better prepare for the exams.
+There will be in-class assignments and written assignments during the semester will account for 25 percent of your grade.
+The assignments will give you a more in-depth understanding of important concepts while helping you to develop your written communication skills, and better prepare for the exams.
 Late homework lose 10% of the total points per day (i.e., 10% deduction) for each day (M-F) late and receive no credit if handed in after the graded homework is returned.
-There is no makeup for in-Class exercises.
+There is no makeup for in-class exercises.